doughgle/doughgle.github.io/content/how-to/enable-hdmi-on-thinkpad-x1-extreme-gen-4/index.md

 ### Blank screen after booting Ubuntu

-This may happen if the wrong nvidia driver or version is installed.
+This may happen if the wrong nVidia driver or version is installed.
 1. Boot to recovery mode.
 1. Enable networking.
 1. Drop to root shell.
-1. Check if nvidia driver is loaded `lsmod | grep nvidia`
+1. Check if nVidia driver is loaded `lsmod | grep nvidia`
-1. Uninstall purge nvidia packages.
+1. Uninstall purge nVidia packages.
 1. Reboot
-1. Plug hdmi cable
+1. Plug HDMI cable
 1. Mirror display

-Refer to steps from https://askubuntu.com/a/1245075/278849
+Refer to steps from [this guide](https://askubuntu.com/a/1245075/278849)